Open 7 Days a WeekBook Today

 How should I prepare for 11-deoxycorticosterone screening?

-Most London laboratories recommend morning collection between 8-10 AM for optimal accuracy.
+Most London laboratories recommend morning collection between 8–10 AM for optimal accuracy.
 Follow any fasting guidelines provided by your testing facility, maintain normal hydration levels, and try to minimise acute stress before your appointment.
-Discuss any medications with the laboratory staff.

 How often should 11-DOC testing be repeated?

 Testing frequency depends on your initial results and symptoms.
-Normal results typically warrant annual monitoring, while elevated levels might require follow-up every 3-6 months.
-Your healthcare provider can recommend the most appropriate testing schedule based on your individual circumstances and health goals.
+Normal results typically warrant annual monitoring, while elevated levels might require follow-up every 3–6 months.

 Medical Disclaimer

-This article is provided for educational and informational purposes only and should not be considered as medical advice, diagnosis, or treatment recommendations.
-The information presented about 11-deoxycorticosterone testing is intended to help readers understand this diagnostic procedure and is not a substitute for professional medical consultation.
+This article is provided for educational and informational purposes only and should not be considered as medical advice, diagnosis, or treatment.
+The information presented here is not intended to replace professional medical consultation, diagnosis, or treatment.